thomasvs/puppet-webalizer/README.md

 ## Usage
 There are two *"main modes"* of usage, depending if you want to create just one or more than one webalizer configuration files (i.e. to produce stats for multiple virtual hosts).

-On top of that, both the `webalizer` class and the `webalizer::vhost` defined type basically accept as many params as the webalizer program makes available.
+On top of that, both the `webalizer` class and the `webalizer::config` defined type basically accept as many params as the webalizer program makes available.

-For default values see `webalizer::params` and either `webalizer` or `webalizer::vhost` respectively.
+For default values see `webalizer::params` and either `webalizer` or `webalizer::config` respectively.

 ### Single configuration file
 If you just need to produce output stats for a single web site, you need to declare `webalizer` as a parametrized class and let it produce a single `webalizer.conf` file.